 Don't Give Up: Some numbers are more challenging to factor than others.
 If you get stuck, don't give up.
 Try a different approach or take a break and come back to it later.

 Prime factorization can be a challenging but rewarding process.
-If you encounter a difficult number, don't get discouraged.
+Also, if you encounter a difficult number, don't get discouraged.
 Try using a different method, such as the factor tree method, or take a break and come back to the problem later.
 Sometimes, a fresh perspective is all you need to find the solution.

 FAQ About Prime Factorization